mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

     - Ensure the external database can accept network connections from your Mathesar server.
     - Have the following information handy before installation:

-        - Database hostname _(cannot [yet](https://github.com/centerofci/mathesar/issues/2571) be `localhost`)_
+        - Database hostname _(refer [connecting-local-db](connecting-local-db.md) to connect to the database running on the localhost)_
         - Database port
         - Database name
         - Database username _(should exist and be a `SUPERUSER` [more info](https://www.postgresql.org/docs/13/sql-createrole.html))_
         - Database password

-- If installing on Windows, you need to have [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) installed first.
+- If installing on Windows, you need to have [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) installed first and [Turn on wsl-2 in docker desktop] https://docs.docker.com/desktop/windows/wsl/#turn-on-docker-desktop-wsl-2

 ## Install using interactive script

 !!! info "Installation Script Overview"
     The interactive script will set up a database server, the Mathesar webserver, an upgrade server for upgrading using the UI and a reverse proxy.
-If you want to a customise the setup process, please look at the [Manual Install section](#manual-install)
+If you want to customise the setup process, please look at the [Manual Install section](#manual-install)

 1. Paste this command into your terminal to begin installing the latest version of Mathesar: